-Welcome: Stories of infectious disease and vaccination in mid-20th century Ireland
+'Catching Stories' of infectious disease in Ireland

 Please note that this resource is under construction and will grow throughout 2021

-What is in this resource?
+What is in 'Catching Stories'?

 Click below to jump in for a taste of our content, and a listen: